SilverLabUCL/PySilverLabNWB/docs/usage.rst

 allowing you to input metadata required or recommended by the NWB format, but that is not available within the Labview data folder.

-``metadata2nwb`` creates a 'bare bones' NWB file by loading metadata describing an experiment from a YAML file.
-You need to provide it the path to the NWB file to create, the path to the metadata YAML file and optionally the user.
-If the metadata YAML file contains more than one user, the user must be specified.
+``metadata2nwb`` creates a minimal NWB file by loading metadata describing an experiment from a YAML file.
+You need to provide it the path to the NWB file to create, the path to the metadata YAML file and optionally a user.
+The user must be mentioned in the metadata file.
+If there is only one user in the file, you don't need to specify them when running this.
 An example for a metadata YAML file can be found on the `PySilverLabNWB Github directory`__.
 Metadata YAML files are intended to be created, read and modified by users to quickly set up a new NWB file without having to go via the metadata editor.

 __ https://github.com/SilverLabUCL/PySilverLabNWB/blob/master/tests/data/meta_two_users.yaml